Chart Color Schemes

 Valley View has a typical household mix, with a higher-than-average median household size

 Family households account for 74.8% of all households, including 31.3% couples with children, 28.2% couples without children, and 13.5% single parent families.
-Non-family households make up the remaining 25.2%, with lone person households at 22.0% and group households comprising 3.3%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Non-family households make up the remaining 25.2%, consisting of 22.0% lone person households and 3.3% group households.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households